-The manuals constantly evolve to keep up with the development of the Bright Cluster Manager environment and the addition of new hardware and/or applications.
+The manuals constantly evolve to keep up with the development of the cluster manager environment and the addition of new hardware and/or applications.
 The manuals also regularly incorporate customer feedback.
 Administrator and user input is greatly valued at Bright Computing.
 So any comments, suggestions or corrections will be very gratefully accepted at manuals@brightcomputing.com.

-There is also a feedback form available via Bright View, via the Menu icon, , following the clickpath:
+There is also a feedback form available via Bright View, via the Menu icon, $\blacksquare$ , following the click-path:

-lacksquare $\rightarrow$ Help $\rightarrow$ Feedback Form
+$\blacksquare$ $\rightarrow$ Help $\rightarrow$ Feedback Form